gigobyte/HLTV/README.md

 #### Configuration

-You can create an istance of HLTV with a custom config.
+You can create an instance of HLTV with a custom config.

 ```javascript
 const myHLTV = HLTV.createInstance({hltvUrl: 'my-proxy-server'})